tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 # strategy for finding great deals

+- search for deals on MLS that has the following keywords:
+  - "cash only", "property sold as is", "bring all offers", "no reasonable offer refused"

+- try to get on the phone with the seller, you will discover all sorts of situations.
+The seller could be:
+  - moving out of the area.
+  - dealing with a life-changing moment, like the death of a loved one or a divorce.
+  - a tired landlord, and the property has been sitting vacant or they just no longer want to deal with the maintenance.
+  - wanting to downsize or move to a warmer climate
+  - just not wanting to do all the work required to make the home livable or rentable.
+  - threatened with a foreclosure
+  - wanting to get rid of a property they inherited and don't want.
+  - trying to invest elsewhere.

 - Everything is a funnel.
 If you’re a regular listener to The BiggerPockets Podcast, you’ve probably heard the host, Brian, say this phrase numerous times.
 It is the fundamental truth that drives nearly everything successful in life.

 - The good thing about the top of the funnel is that it weeds out the bad leads immediately, saving you time and resources.
 However, it does not give you much information on the quality of the leads you’re getting.